BioForum – Our Mental Health Epidemic: The Need for Innovation in Treatment

 Paul has over 25 years’ experience across all phases of the life sciences sector.
 With a career-spanning veterinary practice, pharmaceutical development and manufacturing, biotechnology, diagnostics and finance, Paul has expertise in capital raising, business development, technology commercialisation, and sales and marketing globally.

-Professor Arthur Christopoulos
+Prof Arthur Christopoulos